he249619/fastrobots-2026/Pages/Lab1.md

 ### Task 3

-In order to keep track of the timing of the Artemis board, the "GET_TIME_MILLIS" command was implemented to print the current number of milliseconds since the Artemis board began running the current program to the serial monitor and also append it to the "tx_estring_value" object in order to send this information to my laptop.
+In order to keep track of the timing of the Artemis board, the `GET_TIME_MILLIS` command was implemented to print the current number of milliseconds since the Artemis board began running the current program to the serial monitor and also append it to the `tx_estring_value` object in order to send this information to my laptop.

 ```cpp
 case GET_TIME_MILLIS: